-Before you mix DI bass tracks, first you need to record DI bass guitar track.
+Before you mix bass guitar, first you need to record the DI bass guitar track.
 You can use a DI box if you have one.
 But also you can plug your bass straight into the audio interface.
 That’s also a DI track.

 Don’t use any bass amp sim or other plugins.
 You need a clean bass tone without any coloration.
 You can record bass guitars with real amps or VST plugins, but it requires a different approach.